 Sit by the Fire

 Family-friendly Aliso Beach is another top beach in Laguna Beach.
-Here families will find plenty of space to spread out and opportunities for wildlife watching.
+Here families have plenty of space to spread out and opportunities for wildlife watching.
 Aliso also hosts the annual Skimboarding World Championship every July, and ranks as a popular spot for beach bonfires.
-Other beach activities include enjoying the tide pools, surfing, scuba and picnicking.
-Younger kids will also love playing on the tot lot, and no alcohol is permitted.
+Other beach activities include enjoying tide pools, surfing, scuba and picnicking.
+Younger kids love playing on the tot lot, and no alcohol is permitted.

 Walk Down to Treasure Island